Hipparchus-Math/hipparchus/src/site/markdown/building.md

 level hipparchus folder.
 This folder contains the aggregator project that references all the modules, so Eclipse will be aware of them and will be able to configure everything properly, including the inter-module dependencies.
-Once the `hipparchus-aggregator` project as been selected, the wizard should show all the projects at once.
+Once the `hipparchus-aggregator` project has been selected, the wizard should show all the projects at once.
 Pressing the `Finish` button will configure and compile everything.